PalakDahare/Flappy/README.md

 # Features

-*Simple Controls: Easy to understand and use controls.
+- **Simple Controls**: Easy to understand and use controls.

-*Score Tracking: Keeps track of the player's score.
+- **Score Tracking**: Keeps track of the player's score.

-*Collision Detection: Game ends when the bird collides with a pipe or the ground.
+- **Collision Detection**: Game ends when the bird collides with a pipe or the ground.

-*Restart Option: Ability to restart the game after a collision.
+- **Restart Option**: Ability to restart the game after a collision.

 # Technologies Used

-*Java: Core programming language.
+- **Java**: Core programming language.

-*Java Swing: GUI toolkit for creating the game window and rendering graphics.
+- **Java Swing**: GUI toolkit for creating the game window and rendering graphics.

-*Java AWT: Abstract Window Toolkit for handling events and painting.
+- **Java AWT**: Abstract Window Toolkit for handling events and painting.

 # Installation